MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-connectors-timeline.md

 ## Solution sample

-You can get started with a [Bring Your Own Data solution sample]() that has the "SecondaryRecordSource" web resource, which is configured for "Account for Interactive Experiences" and "Account for Multisession Experiences" forms.
+You can get started with a [custom connectors solution sample]() that has the "SecondaryRecordSource" web resource, which is configured for "Account for Interactive Experiences" and "Account for Multisession Experiences" forms.

 ### See also